Lisp-Stat/documentation/content/en/docs/Tutorials/plotting.md

 - `*symbol-key-encoder*`

 The former encodes *values*, and the latter encodes *keys*.
-In `Plot`, both of these are bound to a custom function `encode-symbol-as-metadata`.
+In `PLOT`, both of these are bound to a custom function `encode-symbol-as-metadata`.
 This function does more than just encode meta data though, it also handles naming conventions.

-This won't mean much in your day-to-day usage, but you do need to be aware of the difference between encoding a key and a value.
+This won't mean much in your day-to-day use of the system, but you do need to be aware of the difference between encoding a key and a value.
 There are some values that the encoder can't work with, and in those cases you'll need to use text.

 Finally, remember that the symbol encoders are just a convenience to make things more lisp-like.
 You can build a plot specification, both